SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 ```

 And...
 Yes! `Is accepting visitors by default`... is now passing!
 We still have
-one *incomplete* test as reminder, but it's not causing our whole test suite to fail.
+one *incomplete* test as a reminder, but it's not causing our whole test suite to fail.

 ## Sick Dinos - Stay Away!